-This trading protocol generalizes that of Section 1 and encompasses most trading protocols analyzed in the literature.
+This trading protocol generalizes that of Section 2 and encompasses most trading protocols analyzed in the literature.
 We provide two examples below.

-Quote-driven market (Biais, Martimort and Rochet (2000)) The set of actions available to each dealer is a trade schedule $T(\cdot)$, which specifies his willingness to trade q shares of the asset against the transfer of cash T(q).
-Quantities and prices belong to some finite sets G_q and G. Thus, the set of actions is $A_i = [G]^{M_q}$, where M_q denotes the cardinality of G_q .
-The trader observes the dealers' schedules and chooses how many shares to trade with each dealer; thus, $S = [G_q]^n$.
+First, for the quote-driven market analyzed in Biais, Martimort, and Rochet (2000), the set of actions available to each dealer is a trade schedule $T(\cdot)$, which specifies his willingness to trade q shares of the asset against the transfer of cash T(q).
+Quantities and prices belong to some finite sets G_q and G. The set of actions is $A_i = [G]^{M_q}$, where M_q denotes the cardinality of G_q .
+The trader observes the dealers' schedules and chooses how many shares to trade with each dealer.
+Thus, $S = [G_q]^n$.

-Limit order markets There is no agreed-upon way to model limit order markets (see, for example, Foucault (1999), Goettler et al. (2005) and (2009), Foucault at al. (2005), Rosu (2009)).
+Second, no agreed-upon way exists to model limit order markets (see, for example, Foucault, 1999; Goettler, Parlour, and Rajan, 2005 and Goettler, Parlour, and Rajan, 2009; Foucault, Kadan, and Kandel, 2005; Rosu, 2009).
 We present one possible specification that captures the functioning of a limit order market.
 In each period t, each dealer first submits a limit order that enters the book at the specified price.
 These limit orders form the initial book.
-Second, the trader chooses whether to submit a market order that trades against the initial book and/or a limit order that enters the book.
+The trader then chooses whether to submit a market order that trades against the initial book or a limit order that enters the book, or both.
 This transforms the initial book into the interim book.
-Third, each dealer submits a market order that trades against the interim book.
-Fourth, all limit orders that are not executed are cancelled.17
+Each dealer subsequently submits a market order that trades against the interim book.
+All limit orders that are not executed are cancelled.15 where we set j = Tr for the trader, and $(g{\theta}, c{\theta}, y{\theta})$ is the triple describing the trader's utility function and initial cash and asset holdings.
+The function $D: \Omega \times A \times \Theta \to \Delta S$ and the distribution of types $Z(\omega) \in \Delta \Theta$ induce the probability with which the time t trader chooses the reaction s to the dealers' action profile a, if the state of nature is ω and no information about \tilde{e} is available.
+This probability is